Religious leaders to invoke Frederick Douglass on July 4th

 The initiative to remember Douglass is led by the Poor People’s Campaign, a coalition of religious leaders seeking to push the U.S. to address issues of poverty modeled after Rev. Martin Luther King, Jr.’s last crusade.

 “(The Declaration of Independence) was written mostly by Thomas Jefferson.
-Yet he owned hundreds of human beings, and enslaved them,” Rabbi Arthur Waskow will tell The Shalom Center in Philadelphia, according to prepared remarks.
+Yet he owned hundreds of human beings, and enslaved them,” Rabbi Arthur Waskow plans to tell The Shalom Center in Philadelphia, according to prepared remarks.
 “The contradiction between his words and his actions has been repeated through all American history.”

+Frederick D. Haynes III, senior pastor of Friendship-West Baptist Church in Dallas, said he’s joining the effort because the nation needs a “moral vaccine” against racism and the pandemic.
+“I am participating this weekend in the tradition of Frederick Douglass who eloquently put a moral mirror to America offering her a chance to change by facing what she needs to fix,” he said.

 Sunita Viswanath, co-founder of Sadhana: Coalition of Progressive Hindus, said their group also will take part in solidarity.